-For new homes, new outbuildings, or additions to existing homes, a roof plan is what ties all of the elements together.
-The roof plan might be a simple 2D schematic, or a 3D rendering that shows the materials and features in detail.
+For new homes, new outbuildings, or additions to existing homes, an architectural roof plan is what ties all of the elements together.
+The roof plan might be a simple 2D schematic, or a 3D rendering that shows the materials, features, and roof angle in detail.

-Roofing contractors and homeowners typically have different expectations of a roof plan.
+A roofing contractor and homeowner typically have different expectations of a roof plan.
 But with the right tools, designers and builders can easily create roof plans that satisfy both clients and contractors.

 In this blog post, we’ll take a look at: